HallBlazzar/apispec-helper/README.md

 | basic_type | OneOf   | For Schema Object `type: "oneOf`                                                                                              |
 | basic_type | OneOf   | For Schema Object `type: "oneOf`                                                                                              |

-Remember that what **apispec-helper** does is still creating dictionary for apispec core APIs, but not changing apispec's behavior.
+Remember that what **apispec-helper** does is still creating dictionary for apispec core APIs, but isn't changing apispec's behavior.
 To convert these Python Class Objects to Dictionary, you can use `dataclass.asdict()` as these Classes are implemented through [Python Dataclass](https://docs.python.org/3/library/dataclasses.html).
-Thus, you can provide these Classes Objects as below:
+Thus, you can provide these Classes Objects as parameters as below:

 ```python
 from apispec_helper.basic_type import Object, Integer, IntegerFormat, String